Sharon Horgan: Production company

-Merman has also co-produced its first feature, Herself (2021) alongside Element Pictures, a female-fronted film that follows a broken family’s journey to find a home set during the Irish housing crisis.
-Herself had its debut at Sundance in January 2020, was selected for the London Film Festival in October 2020 and was released in Irish & UK cinemas from 10 September 2021.
-It is available to stream in the US on Amazon.
-Merman co-produces 2021’s animated comedy Housebroken for Fox co-created with Clea Duvall, Jennifer Crittenden and Gabrielle Allan.
+Merman has co-produced its first feature, Herself (2021) alongside Element Pictures, a female-fronted film that follows a broken family's journey to find a home set during the Irish housing crisis.
+Herself had its debut at Sundance in January 2020, was selected for the London Film Festival in October 2020, and was released in Irish and UK cinemas on 10 September 2021.
+Merman co-produced 2021's animated comedy Housebroken for Fox, co-created with Clea Duvall, Jennifer Crittenden, and Gabrielle Allan.

-Merman has recently announced their Starz horror-comedy series Shining Vale, starring Courteney Cox, Greg Kinnear and Mira Sorvino.
+Merman has recently announced their Starz horror-comedy series Shining Vale, starring Courteney Cox, Greg Kinnear, and Mira Sorvino.

 The company has won and been nominated for a whole host of awards, including film Herself longlisted for Outstanding British Film at the 2021 BAFTA Film Awards, There She Goes winning Best Returning Comedy-Drama Series at the 2020 C21 International Drama Awards and a Female Performance in a Comedy award at the 2019 BAFTA TV Awards.
 Frayed was nominated for five 2019 Australian Academy of Cinema and Television Arts Awards.
 Merman was nominated for Multichannel Production Company of the Year at the 2020 Broadcast Digital Awards and Production Company of the Year at the 2019 Edinburgh TV Awards.

 Personal life

 Horgan married businessman Jeremy Rainbird on 16 October 2005.
-The couple lived in London, with their two daughters.
-They divorced in 2019.
+The couple lived in London, with their two daughters, Sadhbh and Amer, born in 2004 and 2008 respectively.
+They separated in November 2019 and their divorce was finalised by early 2020.